telekrex/paradise-lost/README.md

 # Paradise Lost
 A modern plain english translation of John Milton's Paradise Lost.
 I am simply interested in the literature.
 Religious notions neither here nor there.
 This will be subjective, as it is my own interperetation, and just done in my free time.
 Progress in this is equal to my progress reading the actual book.
 If you'd like to open an issue for a suggestion or correction, please do!
 But do this only for the interperetations so far, please do not go further into the book than what is presented here.
 Thank you.

+## Some asides
+- The story takes place *during* Adam and Eve; where we are in Book 1, I believe Adam and Eve are currently in the Garden of Eden.
+- The work can be thought of as essentially an *expansion* of Genesis.
+- It is written from a third person *omniscient perspective*, where the narration knows both the past present future as well as things from present day (at the time of authoring);it often refers to geography and events for comparison or reference that shouldnt be there yet at the time of the story.
+That was weird to get accustomed to, but I try to picture it like a documentary.

 ## Book I

 Satan revolted from God and was cast out to Chaos, a dark abyss.
 With him he took legions of angels.